MNiko97/ECAM/README.md

 - Fix a convention for all the labels, tabs, columns names and eventual error messages for the entire application.

-Exemple 1: every word starting with a capital letter -> This Is A Label Example

-Example 2: only first word starting with a capital letter -> Another example
+    Exemple 1: every word starting with a capital letter -> This Is A Label Example Example 2: only first word starting with a capital letter -> Another example

-Could be different conventions regarding if it is a label or a window name but we need to fix those conventions.
+Could be different conventions regarding if it is a label or a window name ... but we need to fix those conventions
 - Remove all obsolete GetDatable and other SQL Methods inside other class.
 Instead use the public method from InternalApp.cs

 ## Minor Issues: